IntegralDefense/integraldefense.github.io/README.md

+### Opensource is well positioned for security automation ###
+Some interesting quotes about SOAR related to the opportunities, limitations for integrations, unrealized out-of-the-box value, and adoption predictions ![here] (https://blogs.gartner.com/anton-chuvakin/2018/02/22/our-security-orchestration-and-automation-soar-paper-publishes/)

+SOAR is all about connecting systems into a cohesive process.
+Who is in the position to accomplish this the best?
+Every company has different systems they use and rely on.
+Who is best positioned to create the integrations & systems necessary to connect them?

+I believe the teams that rely on those technologies and use them every day to accomplish a mission are in the best position to continually improve & maintain those technologies.
+Unfortunately, I don't believe a commercial solution is best suited to provide this.
+How many integrations can a commercial solution actually support, test, and maintain as systems change?
+How do they prioritize the integrations?
+How quickly can one company do this?
+Does it align with your needs?
+In my experience, this is a bottleneck to success.
+Conversely, this is the value of opensource; connecting not only disparate systems, but teams, your specific priorities, and processes into a cohesive solution.

+We have a great foundation that supports a mature process.
+We've learned from and implemented systems based on both our every day experience, as well as collaboration with best in class companies.
+Take security collaboration to a new, meaningful level.
+Join us!

+#opensourceftw #collaboration #improvecybersecurity #forthemasses #worktogether #flexible #ownyourprocess

 ### The Why, and how it fits together ###
 Our goal is not the creation of code, it is the streamlining of this process.
 With that said, to enable the capability & effectiveness of this process we have created and integrated systems.
 Creating smart systems to improve this process has been our key to success.